testgit-aa/python/README.md

 You will be expected to solve the task as a group

-NOTE! tasks are between groups do not necessarily cover the same concepts so i strongly suggest that you after submission check out the solutions to the task that you did not get.
+NOTE! tasks between groups do not necessarily cover the same concepts so i strongly suggest that you after submission check out the solutions to the task that you did not get alloted.